 - Make sure that the premises are clean, well lit, and well ventilated.

-- Perform precautions to help combat infect or contamination.
+- Perform precautions to help combat infection or contamination.

 - Ensure that the staff within the salon work hygienically and use the equipment safely.